blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/010-using-nview-to-monitor-dingo-node.md

 ## How to Use nview to Monitor Your Dingo Nodes
 nview is a local monitoring tool for a Cardano Node meant to complement remote monitoring tools by providing a local view of a running node from the command line.
 It is a TUI (terminal user interface) designed to fit most screens.

-Simply download the nview binary file from blinklabs.io on to your node server.
+Simply download the `nview` binary file from blinklabs.io on to your node server.
 Then run nview in the server command line.
 It's that simple to use and you will get monitoring right out of the box!

-To get started follow the steps below
+To get started, follow the steps below.

-## Step 1 - Download binary from Blinklabs
+## Step 1 - Download the nview binary from Blink Labs
-Copy the path from Blinklabs and run the following command to download the binary file on your node server
+Copy the download URL from the Blink Labs GitHub releases page and run the following command on your node server.

-⚠️ Adjust the link path to the correct path for the version you want to download.
+⚠️ Adjust the download URL to match the version and architecture you want to download.

 > 💡 Tip: You can download the latest nview release from the <a href="https://github.com/blinklabs-io/nview/releases" target="_blank">https://github.com/blinklabs-io/nview/releases</a> page.